kameleonnn/vcalc/README.md

 # vcalc
-## simple calculator writter with vue
+## simple calculator written with vue
 runs straight in the browser, no vue installation needed (requires internet connection)

 features: